NeoGeographyToolkit/StereoPipeline/docs/tools/voxblox_mesh.rst

 meters from each camera center are used, and the mesh is obtained after binning the points into voxels of 1 cm in size.

+The obtained mesh can be post-processed, by smoothing it, filling in holes, etc., using several CGAL tools shipped with ASP (:numref:`cgal_tools`).

 Format of the inputs
 ^^^^^^^^^^^^^^^^^^^^